taoensso/telemere/wiki/1-Getting-started.md

 > *Telemetry* derives from the Greek *tele* (remote) and *metron* (measure).
 It refers to the collection of *in situ* (in position) data, for transmission to other systems for monitoring/analysis. *Logs* are the most common form of software telemetry.
 So think of telemetry as the *superset of logging-like activities* that help monitor and understand (software) systems.

 > *Telomere* derives from the Greek *télos* (end) and *méros* (part).
-It refers to a genetic feature commonly found at the end of linear chromosomes that helps to protect chromosome integrity.
+It refers to a genetic feature commonly found at the end of linear chromosomes that helps to protect chromosome integrity (think biological checksum).

 # Setup